Parametric approximation as open quantum systems problem: Introduction

 We will consider the parametric approximation as an open quantum systems' problem where the reservoir is approximately in a coherent state.
 From an open quantum systems perspective, the path-integral approach to this problem is close to the Feynman-Vernon influence functional technique \cite[Section 3.6.4]{Breuer2002}, which can be used to solve harmonic systems \cite[Paragraph 3.6.4.4]{Breuer2002} and to derive non-perturbative numerical methods such as HEOM \cite{Tanimura1989}.
 The quantum stochastic equations approach is also widely used to describe both the system and the heat bath in the Markovian regime \cite{Accardi2002}, but its perturbative corrections require highly non-trivial multipole noises \cite{Pechen2002}.
+The Maxwell-Bloch-type equations \cite{Mabuchi2008} are non-linear in this case and hide their perturbative nature, even though in principle it can be revealed \cite{meretukov2024time}.
 For the systematic perturbative derivation of quantum master equations, however, the Nakajima-Zwanzig projection methods are usually used \cite[Section 9.2]{Breuer2002} in the time-convolutionless form \cite{Fulinski1967, Shibata1977}.
 In this case, the perturbative terms are provided by Kubo-van Kampen cumulants \cite{Kubo1963, VanKampen1974I, VanKampen1974II}.
 We will therefore follow this approach in our work.